ISoft-Data-Systems/zongji/README.md

 `excludeEvents` | `[string]` | Array of event names to exclude<br>**Example:** `['rotate', 'tablemap']` `includeSchema` | `object` | Object describing which databases and tables to include (Only for row events).
 Use database names as the key and pass an array of table names or `true` (for the entire database).<br>**Example:** ```{ 'my_database': ['allow_table', 'another_table'], 'another_db': true }```
 `excludeSchema` | `object` | Object describing which databases and tables to exclude (Same format as `includeSchema`)<br>**Example:** ```{ 'other_db': ['disallowed_table'], 'ex_db': true }```
+`cacheInterval` | `integer` | Interval in milliseconds to check and compare the last cached binlog position and recently queried binlog position.
+If they don't match, a `warning` event will be emitted.
+Omit to disable.

 * By default, all events and schema are emitted.
 * `excludeSchema` and `excludeEvents` take precedence over `includeSchema` and `includeEvents`, respectively.